 How to grind tobacco at home.
 Drying tobacco at home

-Given the incredible prices for tobacco products in our country, the population is becoming increasingly interested in tobacco growing.
-Moreover, it is not so much the opportunity to reduce the cost of one's addiction that attracts, but rather the receipt of really high-quality products, and not the saltpeter that is packed in cigarettes.
+Taking into account the incredible prices for tobacco products in our country, the population is becoming more and more interested in tobacco growing.
+Moreover, what attracts people is not so much the opportunity to reduce the costs of their addiction, but rather the receipt of truly high-quality products, and not the saltpeter that is packaged in cigarettes.

 Growing tobacco is not that difficult.
-Some are much more difficult.
+Some are much more difficult to complete.
 These include fermenting tobacco at home.
-By the way, what is it anyway?
+By the way, what is this anyway?

-This is a rather complex biochemical process, which is carried out for two to three weeks under conditions of constant temperature (50 degrees Celsius) and humidity.
+This is a rather complex biochemical process that is carried out over two to three weeks under conditions of constant temperature (50 degrees Celsius) and humidity.

-Fermentation allows you to get fragrant and high-quality tobacco, even from shag.
-Of course, the smell will be weak, but still better than that of the raw materials.
-In a word, tobacco fermentation at home is not only a useful process, but also absolutely necessary.
+Fermentation allows you to obtain aromatic and high-quality tobacco even from shag.
+Of course, the smell will be weak, but still better than the original raw material.
+In short, fermenting tobacco at home is not only a useful process, but also absolutely necessary.

-After collecting the leaves, you need to hang them in a drying room, and do not forget about the container with water.
+After collecting, the leaves need to be hung in a drying room, and do not forget about the container with water.
 The latter serves for leveling.
-Note that there must be good ventilation in the room, otherwise the leaves will simply become moldy.
+Note that the room must have good ventilation, otherwise the leaves will simply become moldy.

 They should dry from three weeks to one and a half months, depending on the variety.
-Then they need to be sprinkled with water, to which honey was previously added, from a spray bottle (and it is better to use spring water).
-Honey is put at the rate of a teaspoon per cup of water.
+Then they need to be sprinkled with water, to which honey has previously been added, from a spray bottle (it is better to use spring water).
+Honey is added at the rate of a teaspoon to a mug of water.

-After tobacco at home, it enters a new stage.
-The leaves are placed in a dense, as securely as possible, closed and kept for 12 hours at no time should there be green areas on them, since such raw materials will simply rot!
+After tobacco use at home, it enters a new stage.
+The leaves are placed tightly, closed as securely as possible and kept for 12 hours.
+Under no circumstances should there be green areas on them, as such raw materials will simply rot!
 It is better to cut all the greens in advance.

-After the leaves become soft, they are rolled up (or stacked in packs), placed in a glass jar with tightly ground lids and placed in a fermentation cabinet.
+After the leaves become soft, roll them up (or put them in bundles), place them in a glass jar with tightly ground lids and place it in a fermentation cabinet.
 It is very important to know that the temperature inside it must be strictly 50.
-The moisture content of the leaves throughout the process must be maintained at 50%.
+The humidity of the leaves throughout the process must be maintained at 50%.

 Exactly two weeks later, we increase the humidity to 75%, after which the fermentation of tobacco at home continues for another 7 days.
-During this week, you need to increase the temperature already to 70 degrees.
-After that, you can open the lid and sniff the tobacco: if there is a pleasant and rich aroma, then everything worked out great.
+During this week you need to increase the temperature to 70 degrees.
+After this, you can open the lid and smell the tobacco: if there is a pleasant and rich aroma, then everything worked out great.

-The easiest way to ferment tobacco involves using a conventional oven (electric), the temperature of which can be set within 50 degrees.
+The easiest way to ferment tobacco involves using a conventional oven (electric), the temperature in which can be set within 50 degrees.

-Note that if condensation appears in the jar, then the leaves must be urgently removed and dried.
+Note that if condensation appears in the jar, the leaves must be urgently removed and dried.
 Water on the sides of the container is a sure sign that fermentation is not going well.
-If you miss this moment, then your products will simply rot.
+If you miss this moment, your product will simply rot.

-There are different ways to ferment tobacco, but almost all of them are designed for industrial conditions.
-The method described by us makes it possible to obtain excellent raw materials at home.
+There are different methods for fermenting tobacco, but almost all of them are designed for industrial conditions.
+The technique we described makes it possible to obtain excellent raw materials at home.
 The costs are minimal.

-Every year, the number of tobacco growers who have begun to grow their own tobacco for smoking in their garden is increasing.
-People do not want to poison themselves with purchased cigarettes, which do not contain tobacco, but only chemical additives.
+Every year the number of tobacco growers who have begun to grow their own tobacco for smoking in their gardens is increasing.
+People do not want to poison themselves with store-bought cigarettes that do not contain tobacco, but only chemical additives.

-In order to get the finished product yourself, it is not enough to grow it correctly, you also need to process it correctly.
-Tobacco processing consists of drying and fermentation.
-It is about fermentation that we will talk about in this article.
+In order to obtain the finished product yourself, it is not enough to grow it correctly, you also need to process it correctly.
+Tobacco processing involves drying and fermentation.
+It is fermentation that we will talk about in this article.

 Tobacco fermentation is the final processing process.
-After fermentation, tobacco becomes completely ready for consumption.
-Tobacco after this process is ready for long-term storage and preparation of smoking products.
+After fermentation, tobacco becomes completely ready for use.
+After this process, tobacco is ready for long-term storage and preparation of smoking products.

-During this time, the biochemical composition of the leaf changes very much, it becomes less harmful.
-In fact, it is the process of converting organic substances into inorganic ones.
-During fermentation, tobacco becomes more fragrant, less strong, and taste qualities become more pronounced.
+During this time, the biochemical composition of the leaf changes greatly, it becomes less harmful.
+In essence, it is the process of converting organic substances into inorganic ones.
+During fermentation, tobacco becomes more aromatic, less strong, and the taste becomes more pronounced.

-Tobacco fermentation at home is a very difficult but necessary process.
+Fermenting tobacco at home is a very complex but necessary process.
 You need to know a lot of subtleties and rules.
-In this article, we will tell you a lot of subtleties.
+In this article we will tell you many subtleties.
 Namely:

 • How to prepare tobacco before fermentation?